 If you don’t know where you’re going, you probably won’t wind up there.
-Before you can build a team environment, you must first decide on the team mission – where do you want it to go?
+Before you can build a team environment in your restaurant, you must first decide on the team mission – where do you want it to go?
 What do you want it to do?
 By defining a clear team mission, you show employees their place in the big picture.
 And by outlining goals to help them achieve the team mission, you give them something to shoot for together.

 Mission Statements for Restaurants